venth/aws-adfs/README.md

     * Duo: support U2F with no preferred factor or device configured
     * Document new libkrb5-dev system dependency for pykerberos
     * Drop boto3 dependency
+    * Default SSPI to True on Windows only, False otherwise